boltlabs-inc/zkchannels-spec/tezos/implementation-considerations.md

 - _Traffic analysis_.
 The zkChannels protocol does not provide any protection against a network-level adversary.
 Implementations should use a privacy-enhancing networking tool such as Tor.

 - _Timing attacks on closes after adversarial merchant aborts_.
 The zkChannels protocol provides _cryptographic_ unlinkability if a merchant aborts during a customer payment.
 That is, the customer is always able to close using information that the merchant cannot, from the content of the close, use to link a channel to a particular aborted payment.
 However, this does not prevent _timing attacks_.
 Implementations should therefore consider mechanisms to avoid trivial trivial timing attacks in this case, such as by including a random delay interval before closing a channel after an aborted payment.

+- _Optimizing merchant storage_.
+A merchant may periodically drop closed channels from memory, but must not naively drop any information from their revocations database.
+In order to re-initialize this database, the merchant would have to stop processing payments and close all their channels at the same time.